 - Jumping form a bridge or high building

-Intentionally engaging in conduct with a high probability of causing a fatality: This type of activity might include playing Russian roulette where participants take turns firing a partially loaded firearm at their own head.
+- Playing Russian roulette.
+Participants take turns firing a partially loaded firearm at their own head.
 Although the objective of the game is to avoid having a chamber with a bullet in the firing position, the high risk involved in the game willl have the insurance company arguing that the activity falls within the suicide exclusion.
-When a person uses a substantial quantity of drugs or commits DWI/DUI, these types of high risk activities also have the insurance company arguing that the activity falls within the exclusion for suicide.
-When a person takes an excessive amount of sleeping pills or otherwise intentionally overdoses, this will typically result in the insurance company arguing that the death falls within the suicide exclusion of the life insurance policy.

 You can reach Miami Life Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].